This recent heatwave has raised questions surrounding dress code and hot weather policies, particularly for those employees who are working remotely.

 Employers with a dress code in place for video calls when working remotely should also consider relaxing it.

 On days of extreme temperatures, implementing an early start and late finish workday, like those common in hot countries, would allow workers to rest during the worst of the heat and work when it is cooler.

 Your employees’ health and safety should always be a priority.

-Failing to consider what adjustments could be made to support employees when the temperature rises is not advisable.
-If staff become ill from the heat, especially those with health conditions which mean they are more susceptible, employers could find themselves involved in a personal injury dispute.
+Failing to consider what adjustments could be made to support your employees when the temperature rises is not advisable.
+If staff become ill from the heat, especially those with health conditions which means they are more susceptible, employers could find themselves involved in a personal injury dispute.

-Ultimately, employee safety should always be an employer’s top priority and they cannot force staff to work if temperature and noise levels prohibit them from doing so.
+Ultimately, employee safety should always be an employer’s top priority and you cannot force staff to work if temperature and noise levels prohibit them from doing so.